 We’ve discussed boosting your income with writing prep.
 Get organized so that you can write wherever you happen to be.

 I edit my ebooks on my iPad.
 Editing time isn’t writing time… and yes, if you hire editors, you still need to do your own editing.
-It’s your ebook.
+It’s your book.
 You know what you want.
-Edit your ebook yourself.
+Edit your book yourself FIRST.
 Then, and only then, hand it to someone else to edit.

 Update: if you’re a Scrivener user, you’ll appreciate that Scrivener iOS is now available, making it much easier to take your latest novel with you, and write anywhere.